johnmays/noaa-precipitation/README.rst

 ========================
 Useful Definitions & Acronyms for the Uninitiated:
 ==================================================
-- **NOAA:** The National Oceanic and Atmospheric Administration; the US agecy responsible for for dealing with climate and the like
+- **NOAA:** National Oceanic and Atmospheric Administration; the US agecy responsible for for dealing with climate and the like
+- **NCEI:** National Centers for Environmental Information; an entity under the **NOAA** that collects and distributes environmental data
 - **USGS:** United States Geological Survey; the US agency responsible for monitoring landscape & natural resources
 - **CDO:** Climate Data Online; a service that makes the NOAA's climate data accessible over the web
 - **Geospatial:** Data that is associated with a location, e.g. height stored as a function of global coordinates